What Triumph Over Kid Cancer is About

 Mecklin Ragan is a graduate of Rice University where she double majored in Biochemistry and Cell Biology and Hispanic Studies and played tennis for the Division I Rice Owls.
 At Rice, she was chosen as a Barbara Jordan Scholar, which recognizes students for their potential commitments to society and their ability to build bridges between cultural racial and ethnic groups.

 Mecklin was valedictorian of her high school graduating class at Mary Carroll High School in Corpus Christi.
 While representing CHS at the Texas Capital Area Hugh O'Brian Youth Leadership Conference in Austin, Mecklin was chosen as the Texas female delegate to the HOBY World Leadership Conference in Washington, D.C., where she was selected to deliver the closing address on behalf of the American Delegation.
 At Rice, she was very involved in student government at her residential college – Duncan College – serving as inaugural External Vice President and Internal Vice President.
 She is a member of the Corpus Christi Chapter of the Daughters of the American Revolution, and received the DAR’s Award for Excellence in Community Service.
 With her brother, James, she has also worked to bring joy to the lives of children with cancer and their families, and to raise funds for pediatric oncology research.
 For her work with Triumph Over Kid Cancer, Mecklin received the Corpus Christi Caller Times Health Care Heroes Community Outreach Award, City of Corpus Christi Commendation for Community Service, and The State of Texas Resolution of Commendation.
 She has also been a speaker at the Craig Biggio Sunshine Kids Celebrity Gala and Golf Classic with her brother, the Cattle Barons event targeting Osteosarcoma research, and Better Homes and Gardens Realty Gary Greene Fellas And Flappers.
 Former member of the Sunshine Kids Foundation Board of Directors, Mecklin currently serves as the Vice-Chair of the CureSearch for Children’s Cancer Survivorship Council, and is a member of the American Medical Student Association and the Texas Medical Association.
-Today, she is finishing her second year of medical school where she hopes to go into surgical oncology and devote herself to improving the lives of children with cancer.
+Today, she is finishing her third year of medical school where she hopes to go into surgical oncology and devote herself to improving the lives of children with cancer.
 During her free time, Mecklin enjoys spending time with her family, friends, playing with her dogs Harley and Liv, and watching classic movies.
 She is the proud sister of James A. Ragan.

 Omar Abou-Sayed is the CEO of Advantek Waste Management Services, a full service waste management company providing recycling, treatment, and disposal of oilfield wastes.
 Previously, he was the Vice President of Corporate Development for Elevance Renewable Sciences, a cutting edge start-up in the renewable energy sector.
 He began his career in oil and gas, working for BP in a variety of engineering, business, and senior leadership roles.
 In 2007, he was part of a team of executives who left BP and were retained by a TPG, one of the world's largest private equity firms, to advise them on opportunities and deals in the energy sector.
 Omar's current work is an outgrowth of those efforts.
 He holds a Bachelors of Science in Mechanical Engineering from the University of Texas at Austin and and Masters in Business Administration from the Harvard Business School.
 Omar lives in Houston with his wife Mikhal (James' cousin) and has been part of "the family" for almost 20 years.